doulujiyao/dafc/README.md

 The videos should be placed in a flat directory structure.

-Run the following command to preprocess all the videos:
+Run the following command to train all the videos:
 ```Bash
 cd dafc
 python train_large_v2.py